The Lazarus Key (sneak peek)

 “Good plan,” he echoed my earlier words as he slung the rifle over his shoulder.

 We paused every five yards or so to look through our binoculars.
-The cat was still lying down but it had changed positions.
+The cat was still lying down, but it had changed positions.
 At twenty-five yards out, our luck held, but we still had a stream to cross.
 It would be quieter than dry land, but there was always a risk of slipping on a loose rock and causing a splash.
-Since Murphy held the dart gun, he maintained lead going into the water while I trailed behind him, a few feet to his left so I could have a clear shot in case shit hit the proverbial fan.
+Since Murphy held the dart gun, he maintained lead going into the water while I trailed behind him, a few feet to his left so I could have a clear shot in case crap hit the proverbial fan.

 When we were about halfway through the stream, a shot rang out from our right.
 Something big.
 Sounded like a .300 Winchester Magnum.
 Easy to tell because it’s a favorite caliber of big game hunters.
 We ducked and dove for cover at the water’s edge, making a splash and getting soaked.
 The cat had sprung to its feet at the first shot.
 Two more shots echoed in quick succession, followed by the cat’s screech.